Pioneering collective action to enhance the impact of nutrition projects in Timor-Leste

 We are now less than 10 years away from the year 2030, when the UN’s Sustainable Development Goal 2 of Zero Hunger is supposed to be achieved, yet food insecurity is still pervasive in many parts of the world.

-That’s why we are partnering with FONGTIL and its 100+ members that are working to improve nutrition in Timor-Leste on the Protecting and Supporting Nutrition program.
-This program is aimed at helping better coordinate efforts to increase food security across the country by making use of the Hamutuk platform we developed.
+That’s why we are partnering with FONGTIL and its 100+ members who are working to improve nutrition in Timor-Leste on the Protecting and Supporting Nutrition program.
+This program is aimed at helping to better coordinate efforts to increase food security across the country by making use of the Hamutuk platform we developed.

 This project is designed to help Timor-Leste achieve the goals it has set as part of its National Action Plan for Nutrition and Food Security.
-This plan was created in 2020 when Timor-Leste joined the global Scaling Up Nutrition (SUN) movement, which is made up of 63 countries who envision a world without hunger and malnutrition by 2030.
+This plan was created in 2020 when Timor-Leste joined the global Scaling Up Nutrition (SUN) movement, made up of 63 countries who envision a world without hunger and malnutrition by 2030.